 The Threat Grows

-If the recent attack on Kaseya shows anything, it’s that ransomware isn’t going anywhere.
+If the attack earlier this year on Kaseya shows anything, ransomware isn’t going anywhere.
 Conducted by REvil, the attack impacted some 1,500 or more businesses worldwide.
-The ransomware gang demanded $70 million to restore the data from those businesses affected, primarily companies in the SMB sector.
-Make sure you don’t become the victim of an attack by reviewing the ransomware prevention checklist at the bottom of this article.
+The ransomware gang demanded $70 million to restore the data from those affected, primarily companies in the SMB sector.
+By the way, you’ll find tips on how to prevent an attack from happening on you with the ransomware prevention checklist later in this article.